leoloso/graphql-by-pop.com/src/blog/welcome-to-new-site.md

   - website
 ---

 The new GraphQL by PoP website is now online!
-It is not fully ready though, since I must still complete the content in all the pages, which I will do during these upcoming days.
+It is not fully ready though, since I must still complete the content in all the pages, which I will do during these upcoming days and weeks.

-The website is already online because today I start publishing a series on conceptualizing, designing and implementing a GraphQL server which I am writing for the [Log Rocket Blog](https://blog.logrocket.com), which is based on my experience with GraphQL by PoP.
-In the following days and weeks, I will also link to this new series (it's very promising, I promise!).

 In the meantime, you can check the repos with the code: